Morbiusss/TwoWorlds-Shopping-website-master/README.md

 To contribute to this project, please fork the repository and create a pull request.
 We welcome any contributions that improve the project.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or suggestions, feel free to contact us at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, feel free to contact us at [your-email@example.com](mailto:ayushjay632@gmail.com).